Import/Export by command line

 “Dataset not found”

 This workflow ensures you can safely migrate all data including experiments and prompts between workspaces while maintaining data integrity and providing visibility into the process.
 The CSV format is particularly useful for data analysis and reporting, while the JSON format preserves the complete structure needed for experiment and prompt recreation.
-The new command structure provides better organization with separate commands for datasets, projects, experiments, and prompts, making it easier to manage specific data types.
+The new command structure provides better organization with separate commands for datasets, traces, experiments, and prompts, all scoped to a project, making it easier to manage specific data types.